mohdfareed/machine-setup/README.md

 ## TODO

-- Input passphrase for gpg key through script
+- Input passphrase for `gpg` key through a script